XLabs/kamaji/README.md

 - ensuring **every vaa** is redeemed
 - managing contract interfaces across ecosystems
 - securely providing funds to pay for relaying
+- calculating the correct fee that should be charged for a relay based on current network conditions
+- tracking the tokens inflows and outflows
 - mantaining relay-protocol contracts configuration up to date
 - many, many more...

-This gets particularly difficult when you need to run many production grade relayers, like we do at [xLabs](https://xlabs.xyz/).
+This gets particularly difficult when you need to run **many** production grade relayers, like we do at [xLabs](https://xlabs.xyz/).

 Enter **Kamaji**, an engine to run and service an ***ecosystem of relayers***.